 If you have diabetes, you already know that you are at risk for serious complications like foot ulcers and infections.

-If you’re suffering from a diabetic foot wound, you can depend on the skilled care Dr. Benjamin Tehrani, DPM, AACFAS, provides at King’s Point Foot and Ankle Specialists.
+If you’re suffering from a diabetic foot wound, you can depend on the skilled care Dr. Benjamin Tehrani, DPM, AACFAS, provides at Kings Point Foot & Ankle Specialists.
 Men and women in Downtown Los Angeles can call the office in Downtown Los Angeles, CA and Beverly Hills, CA. For an appointment or use the easy scheduling button to book online.

 Which foot problems are associated with diabetes?

 If you have diabetes, it’s imperative that you see Dr. Tehrani at least twice each year, but every three months is even better.
 Because foot problems are so rampant among diabetics, proactive care is the only way to prevent a severe problem or catch it early when it’s most treatable.